 Who else has washed their face with a regular cleanser at night only to find streaks of foundation on your towel as you dry off?
-Even though you have scrubbed your face for the last 30 seconds, there’s still traces of your makeup.
+Even though you have scrubbed your face for the last 30 seconds, there are still traces of makeup.

 Instead, she recommends double cleansing—the process of using an oil to first gently remove all the makeup and dirt and then following up with a cleanser to wash off any leftover residue.
 Like regular cleansers, choosing the right cleansing oil depends on your skin concerns, goals, and lifestyle.
 We consulted with Dr. Russak and Dr. Kavita Mariwalla on how to shop and use a drugstore cleansing oil, as well as some of their favorite drugstore picks.